Guide

 Use columns to compare options, tradeoffs, or plans (e.g., Plan A vs Plan B).
 Two or three columns are typically best for readability.

 Drop in charts, screenshots, product mockups, or customer quotes as images.
-Media can be resized and aligned for clean, consistent slides.
+Resize and align the media to fit the slide and theme.

 Mermaid diagrams for flows